 Discover Mexico City Coyoacan neighborhood, its rich culture and flavors.
-Taste tacos and street food, visit local markets and optionally explore the iconic Frida Kahlo Museum.
+Taste tacos and street food, visit local markets and optionally explore the iconic Frida Kahlo Museum (if option selected).

 We designed this tour in collaboration with award-winning Chef Abel Hernandez.
 Each tasting stop is hand-selected to showcase the flavors that locals love most.

-To complete your experience, you have the option to visit the legendary Frida Kahlo Museum, a must for art lovers.
+If the option selected, start your experience with the legendary Frida Kahlo Museum visit, a must for art lovers.

-As you wander through cobbled streets and shaded courtyards, you’ll visit Parroquia San Juan Bautista, one of the oldest churches in Mexico City and a striking example of colonial architecture.
+As you move through cobblestone streets and shaded courtyards, you’ll visit Parroquia San Juan Bautista, one of the city’s oldest churches and a striking example of colonial architecture.

-Afterward, cool down with a scoop of handmade ice cream beside the Fuente de los Coyotes, soaking in the charm of one of Coyoacán’s most iconic spots.
+To finish on a sweet note, cool off with handmade ice cream at the famous Fuente de los Coyotes, one of Coyoacan’s most iconic spots.

 For a full refund, cancel at least 24 hours before the scheduled departure time.